best get on the move if making Raspberry Jam

 above is an example of the lemon slivers i suggested in the recipe

-You have read this article breakfast / fruit / jam / spread with the title Raspberry Lemon Thyme Jam.
-You can bookmark this page URL https://caucasiancurry.blogspot.com/2012/08/raspberry-lemon-thyme-jam.html.
+with the title Raspberry Lemon Thyme Jam.
+You can bookmark this page URL http://caucasiancurry.blogspot.com/2012/08/raspberry-lemon-thyme-jam.html.
 Thanks!

 No comment for "Raspberry Lemon Thyme Jam"